mozilla/experimenter/app/experimenter/docs/adrs/0008-integrating-htmx.md

 ## Context and Problem Statement

-Nimbus UI uses GraphQL to fetch data from the backend and it highly depends on the two packages i.e. [graphene-django](https://github.com/graphql-python/graphene-django) and [graphene](https://github.com/graphql-python/graphene).
+Nimbus UI uses GraphQL to fetch data from the backend and it highly depends on the three packages i.e. [graphene-django](https://github.com/graphql-python/graphene-django), [graphene](https://github.com/graphql-python/graphene) and [apollo-client](https://github.com/apollographql/apollo-client).
 We have found out that using GraphQL significantly hinders the performance of the Experimenter as it adds extra overhead while making the call and the benefit of using GraphQL is not something we are making use of.
+We also have to significantly maintain the burden to implement most of the API in both DRF (Django Rest Framework) and GraphQL, and additional testing and tools are required to support that.
 As our application is growing so what steps we should take to improve the performance and better maintainability of the application?

 ## Decision Drivers

 - Improve performance which leads to better UX Experience
-- Dependency of using extra packages
+- Reduce dependency on extra packages
 - Examining the use of GraphQL currently in the application
+- Better Maintainability of the application

 ## Considered Options

-- Get rid of GraphQL and transition to REST Api's
+- Get rid of GraphQL and transition to REST Api's and keeping the Typescript/React frontend
 - Designing new pages with HTMX, and keep the existing UI (React and GraphQL) and eventually move to HTMX

 ## Decision Outcome